Justin P. Wilson Cumberland Trail State Park: Management

-Cumberland Trail State Park offices are located in Caryville, Pikeville, and Signal Mountain.
+Cumberland Trail State Park offices are located in Caryville and near Pikeville.
 Volunteers from all over the US and several volunteer hiking organizations are also working under direction of the Tennessee State Parks in building new sections of the trail.

 A number of private organizations support the Cumberland Trail financially and with volunteer efforts.
 The list of supporters is long.
 Wild Trails, the Chattanooga nonprofit that directs money to building and maintaining wilderness path projects through the region; Break Away: the Alternative Break Connection; Lyndhurst Foundation; Anne Potter Wilson Foundation; the Cumberland Trails Conference (CTC); and the Friends of the Cumberland Trail are most active in the private sector funding, trail development, and on-the-ground construction of the Cumberland Trail.
 A number of other individuals and volunteer organizations are also assisting in bringing the vision of the Cumberland Trail closer to completion.

 Tennessee State Parks and the Tennessee Trails Association sponsor volunteer trail building programs several times a year to build new sections of trail.
 The biggest of these programs is the BreakAway program.
 BreakAway program is an Alternative Spring Break (ASB) program managed by the Cumberland Trails Conference that allows college students to engage in volunteer services such as trail building during their spring and fall college breaks.
 A big portion of the 235,000 hours donated to date to construct and maintain the trail have been BreakAway students.

+Head of Sequatchie

+The head of the Sequatchie River is located in the park near Pikeville.
+The park's main office and visitor center are also located at the Head of Sequatchie.
+In addition, this area contains Devilstep Hollow Cave.